Yuheshpandian/369-CSS-EFFECTS/CONTRIBUTING.md

     git clone https://github.com/Yuheshpandian/369-CSS-EFFECTS.git
     ```

-3. Create a new branch for your feature or bug fix:
+3. Make your changes and ensure that your code follows best practices.
+4. Commit your changes with a descriptive commit message:

     ```bash
-    git checkout -b feature-name
-    ```

-4. Make your changes and ensure that your code follows best practices.
-5. Commit your changes with a descriptive commit message:

-    ```bash
     git commit -m "Add feature-name"
     ```

-6. Push your changes to your forked repository:
+5. Push your changes to your forked repository:

     ```bash
-    git push origin feature-name
+    git push origin main
     ```

-7. Create a pull request on the official repository.
+6. Create a pull request on the official repository.

 We will review your pull request and merge it if everything looks good!